Jenny O.: Touring

 In 2011, Jenny O. toured the U.S. West Coast with Ben Harper, Leon Russell, and Father John Misty.
-In 2013, she completed a U.S. and European tour with Sixto Rodriguez.
+In 2013, she toured the U.S. and Europe with Sixto Rodriguez.
 She has subsequently toured with The Proclaimers, Rodrigo Amarante, Rhett Miller, Dar Williams, Joe Purdy, Robert Ellis, The Wild Reeds, Radical Face, and Faye Webster.
-Jenny O. has also opened for Tegan and Sara, Wanda Jackson, and Adam Green.
+Jenny O. has also opened for Violent Femmes, Tegan and Sara, Wanda Jackson, Adam Green, and Jenny Lewis.